IbrahimMohammed47/ShrinkLink/README.md

 # ShrinkLink
-A website to ease the communication between Shrinks and Patients
+A website to ease the communication between Shrinks and Patients.
+**this website was mainly made to learn docker and knockout mvvm library**

 ## Installing and building